 Factors that may increase your chance of HIV infection include:

-- Sexual relationship with a high-risk individual or a partner already infected with HIV
+- Sex with a high-risk individual or individual already infected with HIV

 - Multiple sexual partners